 From Aaron T. Beck and colleagues, this is the definitive work on the cognitive model of schizophrenia and its treatment.
-The volume integrates cognitive-behavioral and biological knowledge into a state-of-the-science conceptual framework.
-It comprehensively examines the origins, development, and maintenance of key symptom areas: delusions, hallucinations, negative symptoms, and formal thought disorder.
+The volume integrates cognitive-behavioral and biological knowledge into a comprehensive conceptual framework.
+It examines the origins, development, and maintenance of key symptom areas: delusions, hallucinations, negative symptoms, and formal thought disorder.
 Treatment chapters then offer concrete guidance for addressing each type of symptom, complete with case examples and session outlines.
-Anyone who treats or studies serious mental illness will find a new level of understanding and the latest theoretically and empirically grounded clinical techniques.
+Anyone who treats or studies serious mental illness will find a new level of understanding together with theoretically and empirically grounded clinical techniques.

 "Beck et al. have written the rare book that succeeds in wedding theory, research, and practice into a cohesive conceptual framework.
 The book provides an integrated theoretical model that accounts for the disparate symptoms of schizophrenia.
 These theoretical foundations are complemented by excellent, detailed clinical guidelines, vignettes, sample dialogues, and useful tools.
 An outstanding resource for researchers and clinicians who want to better understand the role of cognitive factors in schizophrenia and its treatment."--Kim T. Mueser, PhD, Executive Director, Center for Psychiatric Rehabilitation, Boston University